pwm/nixkell/README.md

 ### 1. Nix shell

 Having a dedicated per-project shell with all the tooling required to work on the project is a game-changer.
 You can `cd foo-project` and have everything ready to work on `foo`, then `cd ../bar-project` and have everything at hand to work on `bar`.
 This applies even within a single project.
 For example would you like to quickly upgrade or downgrade the version of GHC to test something?
-In Nixkell just update it in `nixkell.toml` and everything will automatically rebuild using the updated version.
+In Nixkell just update it in `nixkell.toml`, do `build` and everything will automatically rebuild using the updated version.

 ### 2. Nix shell for anyone else working on the project